Class 9 Computer Science Solved Past Paper 2019

 Asynchronous and synchronous transmissions are the methods by which characters are transferred between components within the computer or between the computer and an external network.

-The transmission mode in which the time interval between each character is not the same is known as `Synchronous transmission.
+The transmission mode in which the time interval between each character is not the same is known as Asynchronous transmission.
 This is shown in Fig.

 - In asynchronous transmission, each character is transmitted with additional control information.
 Control information consists of additional start and stop bits.
 Start bit indicates that transmission is about to start and stop bit indicates that it is about to stop.